JacobRane/odin-recipes/README.md

 # odin-recipes
-My first website ever, really just basic usage of html and css Also used bash to setup git for commits
+My first website ever, really just basic usage of html and css.
+Also used bash to setup git for commits